Latham & Watkins LLP - The Inside View

 Summer program

-Candidates who are fortunate to secure a spot on Latham’s summer program will take part in the firm’s unassigned program, where they can explore 50+ practice groups.
-The system is entrepreneurial and informal — summer associates are free to pursue projects that they’re interested in, including pro bono work.
-Qureshi tells us: “Our firm has a deep commitment to training and developing lawyers at every stage of their career, including summer associates.
-Our Summer Academy brings summer associates from across the globe for several days of networking, training, professional development, and socializing.”
-Associates who had gone through the program encouraged summers to “try to strike a balance between getting substantive work and getting your feet wet with networking and getting to know people around the office.
-The firm is really geared towards balancing fun with work.”
+Candidates who are fortunate enough to secure a spot on Latham’s summer program will take part in the firm’s unassigned program, where they can explore the firm’s market-leading practices.
+The system is entrepreneurial and informal — summer associates are free to pursue projects that they’re interested in, aligned to the firm’s business needs, including pro bono work.
+Penzer tells us: “Our firm has a deep commitment to training and developing lawyers at every stage of their careers, including summer associates.
+Our Summer Academy brings together summer associates from across the globe for several days of training, networking, professional development, and social events.”
+Houston associate and member of the Recruiting Committee, Kevin Donovan, advises summers to “strike a good balance between substantive work and building relationships with colleagues.
+The relationships you build and the skills you develop over the summer will be invaluable as you advance in your legal career.”

 And finally…